2. GSTAT-related m-files

 NB: In the forthcoming releases this m-file will be rename gstat_semivar_exp

-This m-file computes the experimental semivariogram using the same conventions as Section 1.95, “semivar_exp”, but using GSTAT as backend instead of the native Matlab implemention.
+This m-file computes the experimental semivariogram using the same conventions as the section called “semivar_exp”, but using GSTAT as backend instead of the native Matlab implemention.

 An example (from MGSTAT_INSTALL/example/test_gstat_semivar_exp.m)